-Natural pest and disease control methods are getting a second look these days as more consumers turn their noses up at pesticides.
+Natural disease and pest control methods are getting a second look these days as more consumers turn their noses up at pesticides.
 Gardening existed long before synthetic pesticides, which is why these remedies go back centuries, according to The Paris Review.
 Gardeners know that castor bean plants guard against flies and mosquitoes, as well as rabbits and other rodents.
 Basil also protects against aphids, as do ladybugs, according to The Spruce.

-The United States Department of Agriculture has a Biological Control Program, which they note is safe, easy to use and cost effective.
+The United States Department of Agriculture has a Biological Control Program, which they note is safe, easy to use and cost-effective.
 What are some examples of successful biological control?
 Are there any downsides?
 Should humans intervene with natural occurrences in ecosystems?

 Biological Pest Control